2892510130/PLG/Rust/basic_rust/rust_basic.md

 ## Cargo Basic

-We change the ~/.cargo/config.toml to use the ustc mirror rather than the crate.io (ref: rust cook book ch)
+We change the ~/.cargo/config.toml to use the ustc mirror rather than the crate.io (ref: aliyun mirror and rust cook book ch)

 1. build and run a project